glotzerlab/row/doc/src/developers/testing.md

 ```
 in the source directory to execute the unit and integration tests.

+## Writing unit tests

-All tests must be marked either `#[serial]` or `#[parallel]` explicitly.
-Some serial
+Write tests using standard Rust conventions.
+All tests must be marked either `#[serial]`
-tests set environment variables and/or the current working directory, which may conflict
+or `#[parallel]` explicitly.
+Some serial tests set environment variables and/or the
-with any test that is automatically run concurrently.
+current working directory, which may conflict with any test that is automatically run
+concurrently.
 Check for this with:
 ```bash
 rg --multiline "#\[test\]\n *fn"
 ```